davidmalcolm/texi2rst/output/options-to-request-or-suppress-warnings.rst

   warning, you need to provide a default case with assert(0) or similar code.

-  ``longjmp`` warnings
-  This option also warns when a non-volatile automatic variable might be changed by a call to ``longjmp``.
+  ``longjmp`` warningsThis option also warns when a non-volatile automatic variable might be changed by a call to ``longjmp``.
 These warnings as well are possible only in optimizing compilation.